n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Bitly/README.md

 ### 2. Bitly node

-1. First, ensure that you have entered authentication credentials through [this tutorial](../../../credentials/Bitly/README.md).
-2. To create a link, select the *Link* option in the *Resource* field.
-3. Select the *Create* option in the *Operation* field.
+1. First of all, you'll have to enter credentials for the Twilio node.
+You can find out how to do that [here](../../../credentials/Bitly/README.md).
-4. Enter the long URL in the *Long URL* field.
+2. Enter the URL in the *Long URL* field.
-5. Click on *Execute Node* to run the workflow.
+3. Click on *Execute Node* to run the workflow.